graphdeeplearning/website/content/post/benchmarking-gnns/index.md

 ### Need of a benchmarking framework for GNNs

 #### a.
 Datasets:
-Many of the widely cited papers in the GNN literature contain experiments that are evaluated on **small graph datasets** which have only hundreds (or, few thousand graphs).
+Many of the widely cited papers in the GNN literature contain experiments that are evaluated on **small graph datasets** which have only a few hundreds (or, thousand) of graphs.

 {{< figure src="tu_datasets.png" title="Fig 2: Statistics of the widely used TU datasets.
 Source [Errica et al., 2020](https://openreview.net/forum?id=HygDF6NFPB)" lightbox="true" width="100%">}}